Shahrukh95/Product-Search-With-Text-and-Image-Embeddings/README.md

 ### **4. Build the Text and Image Embeddings**
 Once the **Flask API** for the Triton Server is running, generate embeddings by running the notebook: ```Generate All Embeddings.ipynb```
-The vector database used is FAISS.
-The notebook will generate text and image embeddings for the entire database.
+The notebook will generate text and image embeddings for the entire database and store them in a FAISS index for fast similarity search.

 ---